-Built up an appetite while exploring Singapore’s Chinatown?
-Tackle your hunger with gusto on Chinatown Food Street!
+If you’ve built up an appetite while exploring Singapore’s Chinatown, don’t miss a chance to tackle your hunger with gusto on Chinatown Food Street!

 Not sure where to start?
-Discover the best dishes, hawker stalls and restaurants with this quick & easy Chinatown Food Street guide…
+Discover the best dishes, street kiosks, and restaurants with this quick & easy Chinatown Food Street guide…

 Although officially known as Smith Street, the semi-official designation of Chinatown Food Street is the more fitting of the two names.
 The street has long been a haunt for street food in Singapore, but a recent redevelopment really kicked its popularity into high-gear.

-The redesign of Chinatown Food Street added glass canopies and a cooling system to shield patrons from the often oppressive daytime heat of Singapore.
+The re-design added glass canopies and a cooling system to shield patrons from the often oppressive daytime heat of Singapore.

 The road was also fully-pedestrianized, creating a more inviting, spacious, and relaxing atmosphere for an evening meal or drink.

-If you’ve already been busy eating delicious local cuisine at Singapore’s hawker centres, you’ll have an idea of what awaits your palate at Chinatown Food Street.
+If you’ve already been busy eating delicious local cuisine at Singapore’s hawker centres, including the nearby Chinatown Complex Food Centre, you’ll have an idea of what awaits your palate at Chinatown Food Street.